|

 by Vince Burgio (Added 03/12/2004)

-My complaint is that these people carry bad-beat storytelling past the
+My complaint is that these people carry bad-beat storytelling past the point of normalcy.

 Recently I was playing in a tournament when the unthinkable happened